 The run-up to 2077’s nuclear exchange was a 20-year period of crisis and war that would have resulted in numerous U.S. military actions.
 Nora could have been a military lawyer, or served combat duty prior to becoming a lawyer, but she identifies more as a lawyer than a veteran.

-I might as well mention these since they’re also important:
+I might as well mention these since they’re notable:

 - A military background explains the ability to operate heavy and energy weapons.
 Civilian firearm ownership was clearly common in Fallout’s America of the 2070’s, but these were typical pistols, shotguns, and rifles.
 Energy weapons were rare outside the military, while heavy weapons – miniguns, missile launchers – require specialized skills to operate.